Nearby habitable planets at Alpha Centauri?

-Category: Space Hits: 2This is a simulated view of the Alpha Centauri system, as seen through the diffracted pupil lens of TOLIMAN.
+Category: Space Hits: 4This is a simulated view of the Alpha Centauri system, as seen through the diffracted pupil lens of TOLIMAN.
 The new space telescope will search for nearby habitable planets in the nearest star system to our sun.
 Image via Peter Tuthill/ University of Sydney.

 Could there be habitable planets – or even life itself – in the star system nearest to our sun?
 That’s the question scientists want to answer, and on November 17, 2021, they announced a new space telescope mission called TOLIMAN to find out if there are any nearby habitable planets in the closest star system, Alpha Centauri.
 TOLIMAN, which stands for Telescope for Orbit Locus Interferometric Monitoring of our Astronomical Neighborhood, is also an old Arabic name for Alpha Centauri.
 Scientists custom designed TOLIMAN to search for words around our stellar next-door neighbors.